 TEACH Outside the Box’s community partners sit on the organizing Committee and assist with crafting the program, facilitating workshops, and overseeing the success of the program.
 Participants can also complete an alternative community-based placement with many our community partners as part of their certificate.

-Our partners include The Kawartha World Issues Centre (KWIC), TRACKS Youth program, Nourish, the New Canadians Centre (NCC), and the Community Race Relations Committee (CRRC).
+Our partners include The Kawartha World Issues Centre (KWIC), TRACKS Youth program, the New Canadians Centre (NCC), and the Community Race Relations Committee (CRRC), and True Peace Common Good Initiative.
 See below for more information about our partners.

 The Kawartha World Issues Centre (KWIC) is a grassroots and charitable Global Education and Resource Centre which promotes dialogue and understanding of world issues to enable people to engage in positive social and environmental change.